buglabs/bugswarm-renesas/tutorial/README.md

 1. ResourceID for the ```Simulator01``` resource
 1. ResourceID for a demonstration board with MAC address ```00:23:A7:1F:22:2F```

-These numbers will be needed to customize your web application.
+These numbers will be needed to customize the web application.
 Lets look at the first example, ```barebones.html``` step-by-step:

 ## Barebones example ##